minorObsession/v52-tier1-team-05/README.md

 ## How It Works

-(*Expand this section with details such as the steps a user follows to book an appointment, how employees manage appointments, and any notable workflows or interactions.*)
+**Admin Login** - log in as a city employee and view all existing appointments in a paginated, responsive and filterable view (67 mock appointments generated automatically)

+**Booking an appointment** - open the signup form and create a new appointment input your information with LA County zip code and home address (preferably select address from popup menu when possible)

 ---

 ## Key Features

 - **For Los Angeles Residents:**
-  - A user-friendly and informative interface for scheduling solar panel evaluation appointments
+  - A user-friendly and informative web application for scheduling solar panel evaluation appointments
+  - In case a session is interupted (i.e. page reload) the form will continue submitting in next session
-  - Address suggestions pop-up menu (__works better when zip code is inputed first, then street address__)
+  - Address suggestions pop-up menu - searches the database for valid addresses (__works better when zip code is inputed first, then street address__)

 - **For City Employees:**
+  - Intuitive log-in through modal window
   - Appointment management tool to easily review and manage visits effectively;
-  - Addresses get validated against LA County city database;
+  - Addresses inputed by customers get validated against LA County city database;

 - **Data Persistence:**
   - Appointments and user data are stored securely in IndexedDB and localStorage, ensuring seamless continuity across sessions;

-- **Sunny and Inviting Design:**
+- **Responsive Vibrant Design:**
-  - The "SunVibes" logo and vibrant color palette with orange and purple dominating to capture the energetic yet laid-back spirit of Los Angeles;
+  - The "SunVibes" logo and vibrant color palette with orange and purple dominating to capture the energetic yet a-back spirit of Los Angeles;

 ---